SiegfriedFabian/fabianlander/_posts/maths/2024-03-21-rauzy-veech-Induction-draft.markdown

     <span style="font-size: 14px; color: grey;">No flips or stretches allowed.</span>
 </div>

 We can repeatedly apply an IET to the interval.
 The following picture illustrates that.
-We name the segments where cut up the interval $A$, $B$, $C$, and $D$ and use the colors to keep track of the initial partition.
+We name the segments between the cuts $A$, $B$, $C$, and $D$ and use the colors to keep track of the initial partition.
 Note that the initial segments might get cut-up at some point, for instance in the second iteration the blue segment (initially labelled with the letter $A$).
 It can also happen that a segment merges back together; in the third iteration the blue segment merged together with the previous order (but at a different position).

 <div style="text-align: center; margin-top: 50px; margin-bottom: 50px;">
     <img src="assets/images/Rauzy-Veech/iterateInformal.png" alt="Alt text" width="400" />